-This three-day course is an extremenly intensive evaluation of your ability to teach sailing to the US Sailing Keelboat Certification system standard
+This three-day course is an extremely intense evaluation of your ability to teach sailing to the US Sailing Keelboat Certification system standard

-You must be 18 or turn 18 in the calendar year you are taking the course.
+- Minimum Age: Candidates must be at least 18 years old or turn 18 in the calendar year of the course

-Current NASBLA Safe Boating Certification, (if you are already a US Sailing Level 1 Instructor, this not needed) or current USCG full or limited Master’s or OUPV license.
+- Current NASBLA Safe Boating Certification or current USCG full or limited Master’s or OUPV license

 Three days.
 Absence from any part of the course will exclude the Instructor Candidate from evaluation.